PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-06 07:41:33
+Last updated: 2024-04-06 07:42:06
-Random Quote: You look like an Indian Kardashian. - Fabiola Torres
+Random Quote: You're not gonna believe this because it usually never happens, but I made a mistake! - Rick Sanchez